Navel-IT/navel-collector-manager/README.md

 ]
 ```

-Others parts of the configuration must be done via the REST API.
+Others parts of the configuration of navel-scheduler must be done via the REST API.

+For RabbitMQ installation and configuration, see [here](http://www.rabbitmq.com/documentation.html).

 Service
 -------